BakaOtaku/robet_ai/readme.md

 ## **Key Benefits**
 1. **Real-Time Bets**: Create and resolve bets instantly—no human delays.
 2. **Broad Event Coverage**: From sports and politics to niche topics, ROBET supports it all.
+3. **Gasless Transactions**: Feegrant module integration removes barriers for users.
-3. **Fast Payouts**: Blockchain-powered payouts ensure instant rewards.
+4. **Fast Payouts**: Blockchain-powered payouts ensure instant rewards.
-4. **Incentives for Creators**: Reward bet creators, fostering a creator-driven economy.
+5. **Incentives for Creators**: Reward bet creators, fostering a creator-driven economy.
-5. **Trustless and Transparent**: Decentralized execution ensures fairness and security.
+6. **Trustless and Transparent**: Decentralized execution ensures fairness and security.

 ---

 ## **Usage**
-1. Tweet your bet creation query, including a valid broadcast link.
+1. Send your bet creation query on Telegram, including a valid broadcast link.
-2. Wait for ROBET’s response with a Solana Blink.
+2. Wait for ROBET’s response with a Xion Bet link.
-3. Join the bet using your Solana wallet.
+3. Join the bet using gasless transactions via the feegrant module.
 4. Receive payouts if you win! 🎉

 ---